kaligraffy/basiccryptmypi/README.md

 - Change any password field
 - Update the image url if it's changed, and you want the most recent kali pi image
 - Call any optional 'hooks' in prepare_image_extras
-- And the disk e.g /dev/sda or /dev/mmcblk1
+- And the disk e.g /dev/sdX or /dev/mmcblkX

 Run:
 - change directory to cryptmypi directory
 - sudo ./cryptmypi
+- follow prompts

 PURPOSE